 Character in our Classrooms

-Our preschool and kindergarten programs use the Second Step Early Learning and Kindergarten curriculums to explicitly teach executive function skills, which research has proven to be the foundation for self-regulation and social-emotional competence.
+Our preschool and kindergarten programs use the Second Step Early Learning and Kindergarten curricula to explicitly teach executive function skills, which research has proven to be the foundation for self-regulation and social-emotional competence.
 Learning is fostered through play and social interaction: puppets, discussion, songs, & investigation of visuals.
 The plan for teaching skills and concepts within a given year is cohesive; social and emotional skills build on one another over time.
 To accelerate development and provide a cohesive learning experience from one year to the next, the Early Learning skills are aligned with those taught in Kindergarten.
 This repetition and purposeful, age-appropriate planning builds confidence and accelerates growth.
 Click here to see the scope and sequence of skills for Kindergarten and Preschool.

 Tender Hearts, an Intergenerational Program